googleapis/python-storage/docs/generation_metageneration.rst

 The ``metageneration`` attribute is set by the GCS back-end, and is read-only in the client library.

-WHenever you patch or update the bucket / blob's metadata, its ``metageneration`` is incremented.
+Each time you patch or update the bucket's / blob's metadata, its ``metageneration`` is incremented.